sonatype-nexus-community/scan-gradle-plugin/README.md

     }
     showAll = true // if true prints all dependencies.
 By default is false, meaning only dependencies with vulnerabilities will be printed. printBanner = false // if true will print ASCII text banner.
 By default is true.

-    // ossIndexAudit can be configued to exclude vulnerabilities from matching excludeVulnerabilityIds = ['39d74cc8-457a-4e57-89ef-a258420138c5'] list containing ids of vulnerabilities to be ignored excludeCoordinates = ['commons-fileupload:commons-fileupload:1.3'] list containing coordinate of components which if vulnerable should be ignored
+    // ossIndexAudit can be configured to exclude vulnerabilities from matching excludeVulnerabilityIds = ['39d74cc8-457a-4e57-89ef-a258420138c5'] list containing ids of vulnerabilities to be ignored excludeCoordinates = ['commons-fileupload:commons-fileupload:1.3'] list containing coordinate of components which if vulnerable should be ignored
 }